bamboo/idris2-lsp-vscode/README.md

 - Run `npm install` in this folder
 - Open VS Code on this folder
 - Press `Ctrl+Shift+B` / `Cmd+Shift+B` to compile everything
+- Open the file `client/src/extension.ts`
-- Switch to the Debug viewlet
+- Switch to the Debug viewlet (it's in the leftmost column)
+- Click `Run and Debug`
-- Select `Launch Client` from the drop down
+- Select `VSCode Extension development`
-- Run the launch config
+- A new window will open
+- Open your idris files/repos in this window

 ## Configuring the extension